Jump to content

 You do not need to buy the exact amount of materials as priced out in the table to the right.
 Those are just there to show how much weight and space it would take up if you owned that much of a particular material.
 The size is shown in 'units' which is a measurement explained in the Space Ships page.
 But one unit is roughly 1x1x1ft and roughly 100 lbs.

-Mechanical Crafting Materials: These are common crafting materials for making Electronics.
-Usually machine components for weapons or robots.
+Mechanical Crafting Materials: These are common materials used to craft mechanical items.
+Usually, machine components for weapons or robots.

 Advanced Chemical Crafting Materials: These are more advanced building materials used for constructing masterworked items.